“Gut permeability,” is one of the most talked about topics in the functional medical world.

 Gut permeability is a normal function in a healthy human body.
 But when there is an increase in permeability, there will be a hyper-permeability in the gut—this becomes a health issue.

-Before we talk about prevention, it’s ideal that we first answer the question: what is the cause of increased intestinal permeability, or the opening of tight intercellular junctions?
+We need to first answer this question: what is the cause of increased intestinal permeability, or the opening of tight intercellular junctions?

-To prevent increased gut permeability, you should eat unprocessed, nutritious foods and avoid foods that trigger inflammation in the intestine.
+To prevent increased gut permeability, you should eat minimally processed, nutritious foods and avoid foods that trigger inflammation in the intestine.

 Food allergies and sensitivities can cause increased gut permeability.
 Doctors typically advise their patients who have increased intestinal permeability to eliminate foods that either inflame the gut or promote changes in gut flora.

-People who are allergic to gluten, soy, and dairy should avoid foods containing these ingredients because their bodies may treat these allergens as foreign invaders, triggering an immune response like diarrhea, headaches, and joint pain.
+People who are allergic to gluten, soy, and dairy should avoid foods containing these ingredients because their bodies may treat these allergens as foreign invaders, triggering an immune response.

 Consumption of healthy fats like fish, coconut and olive oil, and probiotics to restore healthy bacteria in the gut is a good idea.